G. K. Vasan: Political career

-In the initial phase of political career, G K Vasan though was not officially a chair in the party, yet actively involved in the political events in Thanjavur district, Tamil Nadu.
-He was supportive to the G K Moopanar in his political administrations and did participate in election campaigns in Mayiladuthurai Parliament Constituency and Papanasam State Assembly Constituency.
-After the demise of G K Moopanar in 2001, G K Vasan was unanimously elected as the President of Tamil Maanila Congress by the MPs, MLAs and senior functionaries of the party.
+In the initial phase of political career, G. K. Vasan though was not officially a chair in the party, yet actively involved in the political events in Thanjavur district, Tamil Nadu.
+He was supportive of G. K. Moopanar in his political administrations and did participate in election campaigns in Mayiladuthurai Parliament Constituency and Papanasam State Assembly Constituency.
+After the demise of G. K. Moopanar in 2001, G. K. Vasan was unanimously elected as the President of Tamil Maanila Congress by the MPs, MLAs and senior functionaries of the party.

-G K Vasan was then the youngest president of a State Political Party in India.
+G. K. Vasan was then the youngest president of a State Political Party in India.
 Under his leadership, the party fielded 32 candidates in the 12th Tamil Nadu State Assembly election and won 23 constituencies by securing over 18.85 Lakhs votes.

-In the year 2002, when the party (TMC) was most influential and strong both in organizational strength and political representation at state and centre; G K Vasan came forward to fulfill the wishes of G. K. Moopanar and millions of his party followers.
-On 14 August 2001, the party (TMC) under the leadership of G K Vasan and its MPs, MLA and millions of cadres got merged unconditionally with the Indian National Congress.
+In the year 2002, when the party (TMC) was most influential and strong both in organizational strength and political representation at state and centre; G. K. Vasan came forward to fulfill the wishes of G. K. Moopanar and millions of his party followers.
+On 14 August 2001, the party (TMC) under the leadership of G. K. Vasan and its MPs, MLAs and millions of cadres got merged unconditionally with the Indian National Congress.

-After becoming a member in Indian National Congress, G K Vasan played a major roles at both National and State Level politics.
+After becoming a member in Indian National Congress, G. K. Vasan played major roles at both National and State Level politics.
 He became a Secretary (in 2002) of All India Congress Committee and rose to the level of becoming the youngest President of Tamil Nadu Congress Committee in 2004; making him only next to Perunthalaivar K. Kamarajar who held the honour of being the youngest President of Tamil Nadu Congress Committee.

-G K Vasan extensively toured the state to rejuvenate the party cadres and interacted with general public to strengthen the organisation.
+G. K. Vasan extensively toured the state to rejuvenate the party cadres and interacted with general public to strengthen the organisation.
 In his maiden election (13th Tamil Nadu State Assembly Election) as a President of Tamil Nadu Congress Committee; in an alliance with DMK, fielded 10 candidates and won all of them.

-An act of recognition for his performance in state politics; Indian National Congress Committee elevated G K Vasan to become a Member of Rajya Sabha, an upper house of Indian Parliament in the year 2002.
+An act of recognition of his performance in state politics; Indian National Congress Committee elevated G. K. Vasan to become a Member of Rajya Sabha, an upper house of Indian Parliament in the year 2002.

-G K Vasan was also privileged to be the youngest President of Tamil Nadu Congress Committee; making him until today, the only person next to Perunthalaivar K. Kamarajar who held the honour of being the youngest President of Tamil Nadu Congress Committee.
+G. K. Vasan was also privileged to be the youngest President of Tamil Nadu Congress Committee; making him until today, the only person next to Perunthalaivar K. Kamarajar who held the honour of being the youngest President of Tamil Nadu Congress Committee.